 Q: I live only 250m from my job, while my colleague has to commute 10km.
 Why do we get the same savings?

-The activities have a fixed saving, calculated from an average Norwegian footprint (13,500kgCO2e).
+The activities have a fixed saving, calculated from an average footprint.
 This means that the activities are independent of your starting point before the competition.
 It provides equal competitive conditions for everyone who participates, and lower thresholds for more people to participate.

 The most important thing about the challenge is to create awareness of what you can do as an individual, what effect it has – and have fun with your team!